WHEN DOES "THE BRONZE AGE" OF COMICS BEGIN?

 First, the Comics Code Authority was revised (more than a couple of times) in response to Denny O'Neil & Neal Adams' stories in Green Lantern from early 1970 (#76 on sale in February 1970) in which some criminals were treated with a more sympathetic depiction and political officials were shown to sometimes be corrupt.
 It was further amended to allow for some of the horror tropes (monsters, vampires, werewolves, etc.) it had initially been created to eliminate.

-But the most significant culmination was not only incorporation of Kirby's world into the Superman family of titles, but the significant shift in the editorial & artistic departments as well as the general continuity of the DC Universe to depict Superman's world as cohesive during this same period.
+But the most significant culmination was not only incorporation of Kirby's world into the Superman family of titles, but the significant shift in the editorial & artistic departments as well as the general continuity of the DC Universe to depict Superman's world as more cohesive during this same period.

 When Julius Schwartz, architect of the Silver Age of comics, took over the Superman title and hired Denny O'Neil to write DC's flagship title, Superman, the waves of creativity and change were abundant.
 O'Neil was tasked with "de-powering" Superman and depicting him in a continuing story showing the cause and results of bringing the most powerful hero of all time to a more "relatable" level of power.

 At the same time, Schwartz (Superman & World's Finest Comics), Murray Boltinoff (Superboy, Action Comics & Superman's Pal Jimmy Olsen), E. Nelson Bridwell (Superman's Girlfriend Lois Lane) and Mike Sekowsky (Adventure Comics/Supergirl) ensured that there was a bit more editorial consistency and downplayed some of the more sentimental and non-science fiction elements of the mythos (Mr. Mxyzptlk, Krypto, Titano the Super-Ape, Bizarro, etc.) and agreed to maintain some semblance of deference to each others' titles and their "worlds".
 Boltinoff, overseeing Jack Kirby's first project, Jimmy Olsen, had a lot of requests for other editors to consider, while he also accommodated Schwartz by placing Superboy's adventures in the late 1950s, so that Superman was of an appropriate age (29) in Superboy #171.
 Sekowsky apparently determined that de-powering Supergirl intermittently was also a way toward more interesting stories (although, this could simply be a pattern, being that he'd done the same to Wonder Woman a few years earlier), Bridwell also accommodated Kirby's Fourth World here and there and added "The 100" to the Lois Lane, Rose & The Thorn mythos.
 While, in retrospect, it was an uneven roll-out, the ideas - as presented to the public - went forward as announced.
+And announce it they did, in titles such as Superman and Superboy on sale in November of 1971.

 While Neal Adams would bring his first all-Superman story pages forth during the early 1970s, Murphy Anderson inked Curt Swan on both Superman & Action Comics (fans coined the term "Swanderson" as a shorthand for describing this team) as well as embellishing Bob Brown on Superboy, bringing further artistic excellence and uniformity to the look of the Man of Steel.